uapasha/slamdata-docs/docs/slamdown-reference.md

 ![SlamData Logo](/images/white-logo.png)

-# SlamDown Reference Guide
+# SlamDown Reference

-This SlamDown Reference Guide can assist with the proper formatting of SlamDown code to produce static and interactive forms within SlamData.
+This SlamDown Reference can assist with the proper formatting of SlamDown code to produce static and interactive forms within SlamData.

 ---